arvidn/libtorrent/docs/manual.rst

 ``flag_share_mode`` determines if the torrent should be added in *share mode* or not.
-Share mode indicates that we are not interested in downloading the torrent, but merley want to improve our share ratio (i.e. increase it).
+Share mode indicates that we are not interested in downloading the torrent, but merlely want to improve our share ratio (i.e. increase it).
 A torrent started in share mode will do its best to never download more than it uploads to the swarm.
 If the swarm does not have enough demand for upload capacity, the torrent will not download anything.
 This mode is intended to be safe to add any number of torrents